 Undue influence:

-This refers to the situation when a person forces or coerces another person to make a will/change a will against that person’s wishes.
+This refers to the situation when a person forces or coerces another person to make a will/change a will against the will-maker's wishes.

 Common law: